 Research shows that fertilization increases the organic carbon in the soil, leading to the huge release of carbon dioxide and other greenhouse gasses into the atmosphere.
-Organic agriculture practices will help farmers to reduce the emission of nitrous oxide and methane from the soil.
-That is why this method positively impacts water, the surrounding wildlife, land, the atmosphere, and farmers in the long run.
+Organic agriculture practices will help farmers to reduce the emission of nitrous oxide and methane from the soil, creating a more positive impact towards the atmosphere and the surrounding land, bodies of water and wildlife in the long run.

 Crop rotation is an agricultural strategy that involves cultivating different types of crops in the same field in the sequential seasons.
 With this method, the likelihood of plant and vegetable diseases can be reduced.
 In addition, this practice also reduces the number of pesticides and chemical fertilizers required for the farming process, thus a more environmentally-friendly approach to farming.

-According to FAO, energy from the agri-food chain contributes to 35 percent of total GHG emissions.
-Thus, renewable sources of energy, such as solar energy, hydropower, and wind farms, should be considered as a more sustainable option for powering agriculture.
+According to the FAO, energy from the agri-food chain contributes to 35 percent of total GHG emissions.
+Thus, renewable sources of energy, such as solar energy, hydropower, and wind farms, should be considered as a more sustainable option for powering agriculture processes.